|

 of a new liquid natural gas plant is 100% environmentally compliant.
 This

 position fulfills her dream of working internationally.
+During her time off back in Alaska,

 Sharon loves to fly, swim, travel and do service projects.
 Her flying